edyarr/edyarr.github.io/_pages/about.md

     image: "Desktop/edyarr.github.io/images/header_image.jpg"
 ---

+# About
 Afrolatinx and Critical DH Beyond DH is a speace devoted to discuss the productive interconnection between Afrolatinx communities and digital media.
-Likewise, I will discuss DH from critical perspectives, paying particular attention to digital initiatives carried out by communities beyond the academe, as a way to recovery alternative ways to be human and to be represented as human.
+Likewise, we will discuss DH from critical perspectives, paying particular attention to digital initiatives carried out by communities beyond the academe, as a way to recovery alternative ways to be human and speak back to our current algorithmic culture.

-{% for post in site.posts %}
-   {% include archive-single.html %}
-{% endfor %}
+## What we expect
+We expect to engage discussions around race, ethnicity and the digital.
+We expect to interact with diverse individuals and communities and create an space for creativity to happen.